Guiding information for workers in the pest control industry

 What is automatic mutual recognition?

-Automatic mutual recognition (AMR) allows a person who is licensed or registered for an occupation in one jurisdiction to be considered licensed or registered to perform the same activities in another jurisdiction, without the need to go through further application processes or pay additional fees.
+Automatic mutual recognition (AMR) allows a person who is licensed or registered for an occupation in one jurisdiction to be considered licensed or registered to perform the same activities in another jurisdiction, without the need to hold a second licence or pay additional fees.

 AMR aims to make it easier for workers who need to be licensed or registered for their job to work in another state or territory.